sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Solaris 10 on x86 processors in 64-bit mode.
 (Substantial work has been done on this.
 A port can be expected in 2010).
  * Solaris 10 on SPARC processors in 64-bit mode.
 (Substantial work has been done on this.
 A port can be expected in 2010).

 More information about the status of the Solaris ports can be found on the [[solaris|Solaris]] page of the Sage Wiki.
-There's also some notes about installing [[solaris-binaries|Solaris binaries]] and
+There's also some notes about installing [[solaris-binaries|Solaris binaries]]

-===== Microsoft Windows =====
- * Microsoft Windows using Cygwin (Substantial work has been done on this.
-A port can be expected in 2010).
-More information about the status of the Cygwin port can be found at [[http://trac.sagemath.org/sage_trac/wiki/CygwinPort ]] and on the [[http://groups.google.com/group/sage-windows sage-windows]] mailing list.
- * Microsoft Windows using Microsoft's compiler.
-This will be a full native port.
-There are some efforts at this.